Home » Courses » Counselling and Applied Psychology Level 4 Higher National Certificate (HNC) Full-time

 Core Unit 8: Digital Approaches in Caring Professions

-Please note, you will not be awarded the HNC unless you have completed 100 placement hours.
+In addition, you will study Personal Therapy and Clinical Supervision and be required to complete 100 placement hours as part of the programme.
+You will not be awarded the HNC unless you have completed 100 placement hours.

 Located at: Barnsley College University Centre